Lavinia989/DS5690_Proxy_Paper_Presentation/README.md

 - **Leveraging Smaller Models:** Employing a fine-tuned expert model alongside an untuned anti-expert model.
 The expert encapsulates the specific enhancements or knowledge from fine-tuning, while the anti-expert provides a baseline reference.
 These models are significantly smaller, making them less resource-intensive to fine-tune and manage.

-- **Steering the Larger Model Efficiently:** By applying the differences in predictions between the expert and anti-expert to the base model's predictions, proxy-tuning steers the larger model towards the desired behavior at decoding time, leveraging the computational efficiency and flexibility of not having to retrain or modify the large base model.
+- **Steering the Larger Model Efficiently:** By applying the differences in predictions between the expert and anti-expert to the base large model's predictions, proxy-tuning steers the large model towards the desired behavior at decoding time, leveraging the computational efficiency and flexibility of not having to retrain or modify the base large model.

 - **Applying Adjustments while Preserving Privacy:** Proxy-tuning shifts the original predictions of the larger model in the direction of the difference that results from tuning by not requiring access to the internal weights of the larger model.